 Utilizing trails is the easiest way to enjoy our region’s natural landscape.
 Find peace and solitude or share an experience with family and friends while you run, bike, or hike in natural serenity!

 Openlands has played a key role in some of our region’s best known trails.
 We helped coordinate the nation’s first rail-to-trail conversion, the Illinois Prairie Path.
-In the 1980’s Openlands acquired the abandoned rail corridor that would become known as the Old Plank Road Trail, and in the 1990’s Openlands acquired the abandoned rail corridor that turned into the Burnham Greenway.
+In the 1980’s, Openlands acquired the abandoned rail corridor that would become known as the Old Plank Road Trail, and in the 1990’s, Openlands acquired the abandoned rail corridor that turned into the Burnham Greenway.
 We are currently representing the village of Burnham in its efforts to fill a critical gap in that trail system.
 We are also working with the Chicago Department of Transportation to extend the Wolf Lake Trail system to link in neighborhoods at the south end of Wolf Lake to the Hammond trails system.
 In addition, we helped develop the Grand Illinois Trail, which runs statewide.
 To this day, we are continuing to help expand and fill gaps in the trail.

 Openlands has been a key advocate for extending a trail across brownfields and dikes in Lake Calumet to link the Pullman and Roseland neighborhoods to the Big Marsh mountain bike-park, as well as further east to the Burnham Greenway.
 Most recently, Openlands opened up a mile-long hiking trail along the bluffs of Lake Michigan at the Openlands Lakeshore Preserve in Highland Park.